Introverts don’t brag about their accomplishments or holler their expertise in meetings, so sometimes they get overlooked for people who do.

 In one of my roles, I was this person, and I noticed that my boss started relying on me more and more because I did the jobs that everyone else despised.
 It was all right with me.
 It was a way for me to put the spotlight on me without really doing much.

 For example, one time we had to organize a dinner event for our VIP guests in London (I was in Toronto at the time), and no one wanted to do it.
-Of course, I volunteered.
-Being a major foodie, looking through pictures of food and beautiful high-end restaurants in London ended up being fun for me — and it worked out for my colleagues who didn’t like the craze of organizing such a high-powered event.
+So I volunteered.
+Being a major foodie, looking through pictures of food and beautiful high-end restaurants in London ended up being fun for me — and it worked out for my colleagues who didn’t like the craze of organizing such a large event.

 Introvert, I hope these tips will help you shine the light on your talents and abilities.
-We are not the boldest of beings out there, but we are still highly competent, valuable employees.
+We are not the boldest of beings out there, but we are still valuable employees.

 You might like: